 An emotional support animal is more than just a pet – they provide support and comfort to individuals dealing with mental and emotional disabilities.
 As medical professionals learn more about mental health, they can diagnose and treat previously overlooked conditions.
 In many cases, an ESA is an essential part of coping with a mental or emotional disability.
 So if you get anxious when you travel or go to unfamiliar places, make sure you always have your support dog with you to keep you grounded.

 Emotional support animals are not the same as service animals because they aren’t trained to perform specific tasks, such as guiding a blind person.
+In fact, a lot of people prefer to call them an emotional support pet to address confusion.
+This does not diminish the role they play in their human's life in any way.
 By offering a supportive and comforting presence, an ESA can be just as important to an individual as a service animal.
 Emotional support pets have certain rights under state and federal laws.
 To qualify for an ESA, you must have a psychological condition or mental illness (diagnosed by a licensed professional) for which your animal provides support and comfort.
+A valid and signed ESA letter is a crucial part of the ESA registration requirement, so make sure you have it verified first before you start submitting it to concerned parties.

 Some mental illnesses that can benefit from an emotional support pet include anxiety, stress disorder, panic attacks, bipolar disorder, depression, and PTSD.
 While any animal can qualify to be an ESA, dogs and cats are some of the most common examples.

 What is an emotional support animal registry?

 You have a pet that you want to designate as an ESA, so the next step is to submit your animal’s information to an official emotional support animal registry, right?
 In fact, a state- or federal-level registry of ESAs does not exist.